twilio/twilio-voice-react-native/README.md

 ## Usage

 The following simple example demonstrates how to make and receive calls.
 You will need to implement your own `getAccessToken()` method for it to work properly.
-Please see [Access Tokens](#access-tokens) section for more details or check out the [iOS quickstart](https://github.com/twilio/voice-quickstart-ios) for examples on how to generate the tokens.
+Please see [Access Tokens](#access-tokens) section for more details or check out the [iOS](https://github.com/twilio/voice-quickstart-ios) and [Android](https://github.com/twilio/voice-quickstart-android) quickstart for examples on how to generate the tokens.
-For more information on the Voice React Native SDK API, refer to the [API Docs](docs/twilio-voice-react-native.md) or try running the [example app](example).
+For more information on the Voice React Native SDK API, refer to the [API Docs](https://github.com/twilio/twilio-voice-react-native/blob/1.0.0-rc2/docs/voice-react-native-sdk.md) or try running the [example app](example).

 ```ts
 import { Voice } from '@twilio/voice-react-native-sdk';